For more than 100 years, Chocorua Mountain Club (CMC) members maintained trails on Mount Chocorua and Mount Paugus.

 CMC Logo w bears.png

-In 2023, Chocorua Mountain Club merged into Chocorua Lake Conservancy (CLC), and now CLC’s Chocorua Mountain Club Trails Committee is organizing year-round trail stewardship and upholding tradition with the annual second-Saturday-in-May Trail Clearing Day.
-If you love to hike Chocorua or around our conservation lands, come help keep the trails clear and safe, and meet others who also love this place.
+In 2023, Chocorua Mountain Club merged into Chocorua Lake Conservancy (CLC), and now CLC’s Chocorua Mountain Club Trails Committee is organizing year-round trail stewardship and upholding tradition with the annual CMC Trail Clearing Day, always on the second Saturday of May, hopefully before black fly season starts!
+If you love to hike Chocorua or around our conservation lands, come help keep the trails clear and safe and meet others who also love this place.

 Want to be added to the Trail Volunteers email list?
 Sign up HERE.